 Related Read: Afternoon Tea Experience with Princess Cruises

 For our sit down dinner.
 Our waiters served us Filipino food instead of the usual menu.
 Pancit, Sinigang and the best Adobo we’ve ever tried.
 We then tried some of the appetizers and desserts to topped what was already an amazing and filling dinner.

 Day 5 is disembarkation day.
 Since we’ve cruised a lot and know the crazy line during disembarkation.
 We suggested to our group to just stay and be the last to disembark since none of us are really on a rush to go anywhere after the cruise.

 You will be asked to vacate your room at 830AM so we stayed at the brasserie where you can have a breakfast buffet until 930AM instead of lining up to disembark.
 And it was the best decision we did this time as from the time we left the ship, go through immigration to the parking lot, there was no line at all.
 Before we’d be on a line to get out, and people would cut in line, it’s a stop and go situation that goes on for about 2 hours.

 Now that you’re read about our group cruise tips.
 Check our post – Princess VS Carnival Cruise, to figure which cruise line fits the personality of your group.

-Overall it was a fun Family Reunion Cruise except the toddler got sick.
-How about you, what’s you cruise been like?
+Overall it was a fun Family Reunion Cruise.
+How about you, what has your cruise been like?
 Got any group cruise tips to share?
 Let us know.
-Leave you comments below.
+Leave your comments below.

-LEARN A LOT ABOUT OUR GROUP CRUISE TIPS?
-CHECK OUR OTHER CRUISE POSTS FOR MORE CRUISE TIPS & TRICKS:
+LEARNED A LOT ABOUT OUR GROUP CRUISE TIPS?
+CHECK MORE CRUISE TIPS & TRICKS:

 ALSO VISIT – 40 USEFUL THINGS TO PACK FOR A CRUISE: